CtrlK

 Suggestions

-Replace topic-area phrases like 'stack selection' and 'revenue-stage transitions' with more concrete action descriptions, e.g., 'Recommends GTM tool stacks, designs AI agent team structures, creates revenue-stage transition plans, and advises on time allocation and first-hire timing.'
+Replace topic-area phrases like 'stack selection' and 'revenue-stage transitions' with more concrete action verbs, e.g., 'Recommends GTM tool stacks, designs AI agent team structures, maps revenue-stage playbooks, and advises on first-hire timing.'

 DimensionReasoningScore